jdheyburn/jdheyburn.co.uk/content/blog/automating-instance-hygiene-with-aws-ssm-0/index.md

 }
 ```

 Once done, you'll need to attach the IAM policy to the IAM role that your EC2 instance is assuming.

 TODO ssm console for triggering the above

 After that, you'll have adopted a means of executing command documents on your EC2 instances!

+## Maintenance Windows executing command documents

+Optional additional heading?